-3.3 The fisher-foragers
+3.3 The switch to fisher-foragers

 Most of island SE Asia has long been inhabited.
 Redating the Tabon cave skull on Palawan produced a date of 47,000 BP (Dizon et al. 2002) and Niah cave skull is nearly as old (Barker et al. 2007).
 It has generally been assumed that the inhabitants prior to the Austronesians were exclusively foragers.
 Encapsulated modern populations such as the Andamanese, the Orang Asli in the Malay Peninsula and the remnant negrito populations in the Philippines seem to point in this direction.
-There are also foragers on other islands, such as the Penan of Borneo (Puri 2005) who are clearly not Austromelanesian; whether these are genuine survivors of a pre-Austronesian population or simply farmers who went back to the forest, like the Tasaday, has not been resolved (but see Sellato 1988).
+There are also foragers on other islands, such as the Penan of Borneo (Puri 2005) who are clearly Mongoloid; and are presumably not survivors of a pre-Austronesian population but farmers who went back to the forest, like the Tasaday (but see Sellato 1988).